 training for a particular specialty or more advanced multi-specialty training.
 Specialty code set

 training is not required to pass the ICD-10 Proficiency Assessment (Step 5).

 What is the ICD-10 Proficiency Assessment and is it required?

 The ICD-10 Proficiency Assessment is the only step of this roadmap required for all certified

 AAPC members (excluding CIRCC, CPB, CPPM, and CPCO).
 You should prepare yourself as you would for other exams or assessments.
 To ensure

 employers continue to have confidence in a certified coder’s ability to accurately code the

-current code sets, AAPC certified members will have two years to pass an open-book, online, unproctored
+current code sets, AAPC certified members will have until September 30, 2015 to pass an open-book, online, unproctored

 It will measure your understanding of ICD-10-CM format and structure, groupings and categories of codes, ICD-10-CM official guidelines, and coding concepts.
 You have two options to complete the assessment:

 - No time limit